hop-bui-renesas/SharePoint-Office365-REST-Python-API/README.md

 ## APIs

-1. List all folders in folder_path (not recursively)
+1. List all folders in folder_path (not recursively).

+Example:

 ```bash
 curl -X 'POST' \